Issue 3 Volume 13 (2024)

 Written by Deep Kwatra Published On Issue 3 Vol 13, 2024

 One of the methods of cancer treatment is radiotherapy.
-Although radiation resistance and toxicity in normal cells limit the use of radiotherapy in some specific anatomical situations, however, together with radiotherapy, the use of substances that increase the radiation sensitivity of cancer cells and at the same time toxicity can be useful if they do not have cells on normal cells.
-The present study aimed to investigate the radiosensitizing effect of tolmetin in radiotherapy treatment on human
+Although radiation resistance and toxicity in normal cells limit the use of radiotherapy in some specific anatomical situations, the use of substances that increase the radiation sensitivity of cancer cells while minimizing toxicity to normal cells can be beneficial.
+The present study aimed to investigate the radio-sensitizing effect of tolmetin in radiotherapy treatment on human colon cancer cells.
+In this study, human clone HT-29 cancer c

 Read More